-- Depending on whether a case involves non-academic or academic misconduct, the Vice President for Learning and Student Services shall determine the composition of the student conduct hearing committee and determine who shall be authorized to hear each case. - The Vice President for Learning and Student Services shall develop procedures for the administration of the Student Conduct Code and rules for the conduct of hearing that are consistent with provisions of the student code. - Decisions made by the Vice President for Learning and Student Services shall be final, pending the use of the student grievance procedure.
+- A. For a case that involves non-academic misconduct, the Vice President for Learning and Student Services shall determine the composition of the student conduct hearing panel and determine who shall be authorized to hear each case. - 1.
+For a case that involves academic misconduct, the Chair of Instructional Council or his or her designee shall determine the composition of the student conduct hearing panel consisting of three members of the faculty who are authorized to hear the case. - B. The Vice President for Learning and Student Services shall develop procedures for the administration of the Student Conduct Code and rules for the conduct of hearing that are consistent with provisions of the student code. - C. Decisions made by the Vice President for Learning and Student Services shall be final, pending the use of the student grievance procedure.